tagazok/my-workshops/custom-vision/tutorial.md

 ### Create your Function app

+Start by creating an `api` folder at the root of your project.
+This is where we are going to host our backend.

 Azure Functions live in an Azure Functions App.
 When you create your Function App, a single Azure Function will be created by default.
 You can then add more Functions as required.

 So, let's create our Functions App and a Function to retrieve our task list for our TODO frontend.